The Hidden Cost of Network Blind Spots & How ITOM Software Can Fix It?

 Cloud adoptions are always a headache for IT teams!
 They have fractured visibility across SaaS, IaaS, and on-prem assets.
 But with proper IT operations management platforms like ManageEngine OpManager Plus, they can easily manage a widespread IT infrastructure, even if they require different dashboards.

-ManageEngine OpManager Plus supports hybrid monitoring through:
+ManageEngine OpManager Plus supports hybrid and cloud management through:

-- Agentless and agent-based tracking of cloud VMs, containers, and storage.
+1. Agentless and agent-based tracking of cloud VMs, containers, and storage.

-- Application insights into SQL, Exchange, Active Directory, and custom services.
+2. Application insights into SQL, Exchange, Active Directory, and custom services.

-- Real-time log monitoring and correlation from cloud-native sources.
+3. Real-time log monitoring and correlation from cloud-native sources.

 IT teams can save their time with a single pane view of their entire cloud infrastructure, data center, and branch locations.
+Monitoring bandwidth and performance not only improves efficiency but also supports cost control by identifying unnecessary resource usage.

-Automated Operations For More Time Saving
+Automated Operations for Greater Operational Efficiency and Time Saving

 Manual configuration changes, patch checks, or IP tracking consume valuable engineering hours.
 Without automation, monitoring becomes a reactive burden rather than a proactive asset.
+By automating these processes, organizations can enhance operational efficiency and reduce the risk of human error.

 ManageEngine OpManager Plus includes:

-- Config change management with rollback for network devices.
+• Config change management with rollback for network devices.

-- Automated discovery, mapping, and onboarding of devices.
+• Automated discovery, mapping, and onboarding of devices.

-- Customizable dashboards, SLA (Service Level Agreement) monitors, and reporting.
+• Customizable dashboards, SLA (Service Level Agreement) monitors, and reporting.

 With automation, IT shifts its role from firefighter to enabler.
 From daily troubleshooting to infrastructure planning.